 The prize is awarded by a jury of five members, academics and curators, for a thesis that has been examined by a university, the Ecole Pratique des Hautes Etudes (EPHE), the Ecole des Hautes Etudes en Sciences Sociales (EHESS), the Ecole des Chartes, or for a post-graduate thesis from the Ecole du Louvre.
 The thesis must be presented as examined, accompanied by the jury's report, the summary written at the time of submission, a list of the author's publications and a note from the author indicating how the manuscript would be revised for publication.

-Candidates are invited to send their application to the director of the Public Establishment of the museum before 6pm on Wednesday 19 December 2012.
-It must include a letter as well as three copies of the documents mentioned above, addressed to: 62 rue de Lille, 75343 Paris cedex 07, with the reference "Prix du Musée d'Orsay", for the attention of A. Thomine.
+Candidates are invited to send their application to the director of the Public Establishment of the museum before 9 January 2015.
+It must include a letter as well as three copies of the thesis and five copies of the documents mentioned above, addressed to: 62 rue de Lille, 75343 Paris cedex 07, with the reference "Prix du Musée d'Orsay", for the attention of Alice Thomine-Berrada.

 The winner is Clément Dessy, “Writers confronted with the Nabi challenge.
 Standpoints, writing techniques and influences”, thesis defended 5 December 2011 at the Université Libre de Bruxelles, supervised by Paul Aron.